A Cautionary Tale…

 Many of the great entrepreneurs I work with are solopreneurs – they work alone.
 This can be a great model for those looking to dissolve their business when they move on.
 Isn’t that like leaving money in the table?

 Delegating responsibility adds value to a business.
 The less your company needs you to generate profits, the more valuable it becomes to a buyer.
+(Learn more about delegation as a leadership style here)

 No one employee can be indispensable.